timescale/docs/cloud/migrate-to-cloud/hypermigrate.md

 to be converted to hypertables, and which tables need to be compressed during the migration.
 Hypertables must have a unique column labelled `time`.

+Hypermigrate uses a YAML configuration file to determine how to set up your new Timescale database.
+You can create your own file, or use our example file as a starting point.
+You need these details to complete your configuration file:

+*   FIXME
+*   FIXME

 <Tabs label="Run hypermigrate">

 <Tab title="MacOS">